briansegs/fsnd-casting-project/readme.md

 ### Getting Started

-- The backend app is hosted on **Heroku** at https://fsnd-casting-project.herokuapp.com/
+* The backend app is hosted on Heroku at https://fsnd-casting-project.herokuapp.com/
-- All Endpoints require authentication token except the home endpoint (`/`)
+* All Endpoints require an authentication token except the home endpoint (`/`)

 ## Error Handling